it62070231/CheckPhishing/README.md

 CheckPhishing is a Chrome Extension created to detect phishing websites.
 So that users can surf the website safely.
 The program runs through an API built by FastAPI that runs in the cloud.
 We have chosen to use AWS Lambda as the cloud machine to run our functions and use AWS S3 as our data store.

 CheckPhishing is created by training machine learning models to find phishing websites.
 The authors tested seven models: Logistic Regression, K- Nearest Neighbor, Support Vector Machine, Decision Tree, Random Forest, AdaBoost, and XGBoost.
 And we find that XGBoost is the best model that can detect phishing websites up to 96%.

+Data source and features that we use in this project - https://data.mendeley.com/datasets/c2gw7fy2j4/3